ianwalter/bff/README.md

 })
 ```

-You can also have only designated tests in a test file executed with the
+You can also have only designated tests in a test file run with the `.only`
-`.only` modifier:
+modifier:

 ```js
 test.only('focus', ({ expect }) => {